Bill Bissett: Early life and education

 Bissett was born in Halifax, Nova Scotia.
 The son of a judge, Frederick William Bissett, Bissett had a tumultuous childhood, often ran away from home as a child, and developed peritonitis.
 Bissett faced several years of hospitalizations and also experienced bullying because of his sexuality, “I was trying to do as well as I could, and getting snowballs thrown at me with rocks in them because I was gay and I was getting beaten up and having really no friends.”

 He attended Dalhousie University (1956) and the University of British Columbia (1963–1965).
 After completing course requirements for his two majors in English and Philosophy, Bissett dropped out of both universities to avoid academic constraints.

-In 1962, he had one child with partner Martina Clinton, Ooljah Bissett (whom later in life changed her name to Michelle), but Ooljah died in the early 2000s from an unknown illness.
+In 1962, he had one child with partner Martina Clinton, Ooljah Bissett (who later in life changed her name to Michelle), who died in 2012 from an unknown illness.